hitoshi-watase/sercrod/docs/reference/directives/attribute-style.md

   :style is recognized when the element has an attribute whose name is exactly :style.

 - Expression evaluation
-  Nablla reads the attribute value (for example :style="expr") and evaluates expr in the current scope with mode attr:style and el set to the current element.
+  Sercrod reads the attribute value (for example :style="expr") and evaluates expr in the current scope with mode attr:style and el set to the current element.

 - Value handling
   On successful evaluation:

-  - Nablla takes the raw expression result as val.
+  - Sercrod takes the raw expression result as val.
   - It assigns element.style.cssText = val || "".
   - If val is a non empty string, the inline style is applied as written.
   - If val is falsy (for example "", 0, null, undefined, or false), the inline style string becomes "", effectively clearing inline styles.